Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A collection of GIS (Geographic Information System) functions in R, created for use in Statistics Norway.
 The functions are primarily related to network analysis on the Norwegian road network.

-aniSNA — by Prabhleen Kaur, a year ago
+aniSNA — by Prabhleen Kaur, 2 years ago

 Statistical Network Analysis of Animal Social Networks